STANDING COMMITTEES OF THE BOARD OF TRUSTEES

 • Develop tools and recommend activities designed to communicate with individuals and organizations to increase awareness of the S-Anon program

-• Upon request, provide ideas, guidance, and support to individuals, groups, and Intergroups in their efforts to facilitate outreach in their local area.
+• Provide templates, materials, ideas, guidance, and support to individuals, groups, Delegates, and Regional Trustees in their efforts to facilitate outreach in their local communities.

-• The S-Anon Corrections Outreach Committee, a sub-committee of the PI&O Committee, facilitates outreach to family members and friends of incarcerated sexaholic offenders during all phases of the legal process.
-The committee also reaches out to incarcerated S-Anons.
+• Facilitate outreach to family members and friends of incarcerated sexaholic offenders during all phases of the legal process through the S-Anon Corrections Outreach Committee, a sub-committee of the PI&O Committee.
+The committee also reaches out to incarcerated S-Anon members.

-• Reach out to the helping professional community by raising awareness of the S-Anon program and providing answers to specific questions using Conference Approved material for guidance.
+• Raise awareness of the S-Anon program in the helping professional community and provide answers to specific questions using Conference Approved material for guidance.

 • Generate goodwill and facilitate the exchange of information between professional organizations and others with whom we wish to have contact to carry the S-Anon message of hope.

-• Maintain information on the S-Anon Web site (www.sanon.org) to assist members or groups in carrying out their outreach programs.
+• Maintain information on the S-Anon Web site (www.sanon.org), in coordination with the WSO, to assist members or groups in carrying out their outreach programs.